Layers

 • X-RateLimit-Remaining - tokens left in the current bucket.

-• X-RateLimit-Reset — Unix epoch seconds when the bucket refills.
+• X-RateLimit-Reset - when the bucket refills.

 • X-RateLimit-Tier - your key's tier (standard, pilot, partner).